Once a team is clear about its lead measures, their view of the goal changes.

-Lead measures track the critical activities that drive, or lead to the lag measure.
-They predict success of the lag measure and are influenced directly by the team.
-A common example of a lag measure is weight loss.
+Lead measures track the critical activities that drive or lead to the lag measure.
+They predict the success of the lag measure and are influenced directly by the team.
+An example of a lag measure is weight loss.
 Which activities or lead measures will lead to weight loss?
 Diet and exercise!
-Proper diet and exercise predict the success of weight-loss and they are activities that we can directly influence.
-Simple enough, but be careful.
-Even the smartest people fall into the trap of fixating on a lag measure that they can’t directly influence.
+Proper diet and exercise predict the success of weight loss, and they are activities that we can directly influence.
+Simple enough, but be careful: even the smartest people fall into the trap of fixating on a lag measure that they can’t directly influence.
 This is because lags are easier to measure and they represent the result we ultimately want.
-Think of a lead measure as a level that moves your wildly important goal.
+Think of a lead measure as a lever that moves your Wildly Important Goal®.

 Long-term plans are often too rigid.
-They lack the ability to adapt to the constantly changing needs and environment of the business.
+They cannot adapt to the constantly changing needs and environment of the business.
 Discipline 2 requires you to define the daily or weekly measures, the achievement of which will lead to the goal.

 Then, each day or week, your team identifies the most important actions that will drive those lead measures.
 In this way, your team is creating a just-in-time plan that enables them to quickly adapt, while remaining focused on the WIG®.